CP1404/Practicals/prac_06/README.md

 # Practical 06 - Classes

-**Code Reviews help you learn!**
+## Code reviews help you learn!

 Each practical from now on, you will do your work in a **new branch**, then do a **pull request**, mentioning a new/different student to get (and give) a code review.

-So, this week, ***before*** starting the prac, create a new branch, `prac_06_feedback`.
+So, every week, ***before*** starting the prac, ensure that your `master` branch is up-to-date, then create a new branch.

+You must merge your feedback branch on GitHub, then **pull** to update your local master branch.
+Then, ensure you are on the master branch, not the feedback branch, and create a new one, `prac_06_feedback`.
 See how this works?
 Please ask for help if you're not sure.

-When you have finished the code reviewing process, you can merge your changes to close the pull request.
-It is desirable that everyone completes this properly with a decent code review, lessons from the experience, and improved code, but realistically some students will not do this.
-Merge your code without a review if you need to.
-**Your** mark is not dependent on someone else's work.
-You must do the PR with a valid mention, but you don't need to rely on receiving a code review to complete your own work.
+Expectations and marking for this prac include **doing a code review** not just requesting one.
+Submit both your own PR URL where you **request** a review, and the PR URL of the code review you have done.
+We understand that this means someone else must have requested that you do a review.

+## Classes

 We have seen how to work with lists, tuples and dictionaries to store and process data appropriate for those types:

-- `list` is useful for storing an ordered sequence of data (e.g. monthly rainfall data)
+- `list` is useful for storing an ordered sequence of data (e.g., monthly rainfall data)

-- `tuple` is useful for storing fixed (not changing) data with multiple parts (e.g. date of birth)
+- `tuple` is useful for storing fixed (not changing) data with multiple parts (e.g., date of birth)

-- `dict` is useful when the data has a 'mapping' relationship (e.g. name -> date of birth)
+- `dict` is useful when the data has a 'mapping' relationship (e.g., name -> date of birth)

 Very often we want to combine data into one object in a way that does not suit one of the built-in types, so we write our own **classes** for these situations.
 That's what this practical is all about.
 As you do the prac, pay attention to how the class construct helps us combine data and functions in one entity.
 Ask questions as needed!

 # Walkthrough Example

+First, please confirm that you are on an up-to-date feedback branch with all your previous work.
+OK?

 Get (remember to click Raw)
 [car.py](car.py) and [used_cars.py](used_cars.py) and add them to your PyCharm project in this week's prac folder.